fperazzi/proSR/README.md

 ```

 ### Evaluation
 Results can be evaluated in terms of PSNR and SSIM using the script `tools/eval.py`.
-The command line is similar to `test.py`:
+The command-line is similar to `test.py`:

 ```
 python tools/eval.py -i LR_INPUT -t HR_INPUT --scale NUMBER